Starting out looking for childcare can raise many questions!

 3. You are open for long hours how do you ensure quality and safety for my child?

-This is of high importance to us and has a qualified educator present from open to close every day.
-Each of our educators hold senior first aid, Anaphylaxis, Asthma training and are Allergy aware.
+The safety of children in our care is of highest importance to us.
+We ensure that a qualified educator present from open to close every day.
+Also each one of our educators holds current senior first aid, Anaphylaxis, Asthma training and are Allergy aware.

 4. How quickly do you expect children to settle in?

 All children adjust differently to the new routine of Early Education and the physical environment.
 This will vary depending on each individual child, however we expect most children to settle into Bee within the first fortnight.
+We aim to establish nurturing relationships with each child that will assist the settling process.
 Whatever the situation, we at Bee do not allow children to become distressed for a long period and will notify you if required.

 5. How does the school readiness program prepare children for school?